kajananchinniah/Gameboy-Emulator/README.md

 ## Testing ROMs Acknowledgements
 For CPU instructions, I used blargg's tests.
 This can be found at: https://gbdev.gg8.se/wiki/articles/Test_ROMs or https://github.com/retrio/gb-test-roms

+I currently pass the individual CPU instruction tests and the instruction timing test.

 ## Debugging Acknowledgements
 To get started on debugging my opcodes, I used BGB (https://bgb.bircd.org/) as a dissassembler on blargg's tests.
 Then I compared the output of the disassembler with my program (by printing out the status of my registers).
 This helped me find minor bugs that really messed up everyhing such as accidental infinite loops due to mixing up the order of registers in some instructions.
 Once I got past the requirements for blargg's tests initialization, I shifted to using it exclusively.